oatpp/example-server-stop/README.md

 instead of a call to `stop()` can greatly reduce the footprint for the full enclosure.

 ### Example "RunAndStopInFunctions"
-Example "StopByConditionCheck" extended by encapsulating starting and stopping of the server in small and handy functions.
+Example "StopByConditionWithFullEnclosure" extended by encapsulating starting and stopping of the server in small and handy functions.

 ---